brennanbutler01/cs6750-hci/week-5/mackenzie-ch2.md

 Illusions of visual and other stimuli.
 Phantom limbs after amputation.

 ### Cognition
 Human process of conscious thinking.
-Hard to study since it is inside of the brain.
+Hard to study since it is inside the brain.

 ### Memory
-Information storage, retainment, recall.
+Information storage, retention, recall.

 Long term memory - experiences from days or decades ago.